samsquire/ideas4/README.md

 You have an object that is going through a stream and you want each stage of the pipeline to be associated or collected with future values of that data's children.

 We can enrich the data structure of a record travelling through the pipeline to refer to futures or promises to the preceding records have references to the outputs of early pipeline steps.

+I can also refer to the future and lazily calculate stuff based on the future.

 ```
 (defn people-calorific-requirements []